zachgoll/file-upload-examples/README.md

+## How to run the examples

+Each example has unique dev server requirements.
+To run, please see the `README.md` file in each example directory.

 ## What is this repository?

 This repo has 5 examples of how to upload files to AWS S3 using JavaScript tooling.
-Please note, some of them are combined into a single UI, so pay attention to the relevant endpoints to see the differences in strategies.

 For explanations, see my [file uploads blog post](https://www.zachgollwitzer.com/posts/file-upload-strategies-s3-nodejs-express-react-uppy).

 Below are links to code snippets that represent each example.